New York is the first state in the U.S. to ban cat declawing. Gov. Andrew Cuomo signed a bill Monday that bans the controversial practice.

 "By banning this archaic practice, we will ensure that animals are no longer subjected to these inhumane and unnecessary procedures," Cuomo said in a statement.

-The bill would subject veterinarians to a $1,000 fine for performing the procedure, unless it's for medical reasons, such as infection or injury.
-Representatives for Gov. Andrew Cuomo said he will review the bill before deciding whether he will sign it, according to the AP.
+The bill, which was passed by lawmakers in June, will take effect immediately.
+It will subject veterinarians to a $1,000 fine for performing the procedure, unless it's for medical reasons, such as infection or injury.

 "Cat declawing is a horrific, yet often practiced surgery that leads to a lifetime of pain and discomfort for thousands of cats," Democratic Assemblywoman Linda Rosenthal of Manhattan, who sponsored the bill, told NPR.

 The New York State Veterinary Medical Society opposed the bill, arguing that declawing should be allowed in some situations.
 For example, there are elderly owners or people with weakened immune systems who risk serious injury from a scratch and they say many people give up their cats to shelters because of damage to furniture or people in the home, they say.

 People who have their cats declawed most often do it to protect furniture and keep the pet from scratching family members.
 However, many animal rights organizations oppose the practice, saying it's painful and creates health risks, including bleeding and potential for infection.
 Some groups liken the surgery to cutting off the first knuckle of every finger.

 Kitty Block, president and CEO of the Humane Society of the United States, called the New York bill's passage "a watershed moment" in a statement to NPR.